-- HAA5 Haloacetic Acids - TTHM Total Trihalomethanes - MCLG Maximum Contaminant Level Goal.
+ПААЭ Tialoacetic Acids TTHM Total Trihalomethanes MCLG Maximum Contaminant Level Goal.
 The level of contaminant in drinking water below which there is no known or expected health risk.
-MCLGs provide a margin of safety. - MCL Maximum Contaminant Level.
+MCLGs provide a margin of safety.
+MCL Maximum Contaminant Level.
 The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - ND Non-Detected.
-No measurable level of a substance or contaminant detected. - PPB Parts Per Billion.
-The equivalent of one penny in \$10,000,000 or one minute in 2,000 years. - 90th Of all samples analyzed, 90 percent were at or below the Percentile detection level. - AL Action Level.
-The concentration of a contaminant that, if exceeded, triggers treatment or other requirements, which a water system must follow. - DBPR Disinfectant Byproduct Rule - PPM Parts Per Million.
-The equivalent of one penny in \$10,000 or one minute in two years. - MRDL Maximum Residual Disinfectant Level.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+ND Non-Detected.
+No measurable level of a substance or contaminant detected.
+PPB Parts Per Billion.
+The equivalent of one penny in \$10,000,000 or one minute in 2,000 years.
+90th Percentile Of all samples analyzed, 90 percent were at or below detection level.
+AL Action Level.
+The concentration of a contaminant that, if exceeded, triggers treatment or other requirements, which a water system must follow.
+DBPR Disinfectant Byproduct Rule PPM Parts Per Million.
+The equivalent of one penny in \$10,000 or one minute in two years.
+MRDL Maximum Residual Disinfectant Level.
 Highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of disinfectant is necessary for control of microbial contaminants. - MRDLG Maximum Residual Disinfectant Level Goal.
+There is convincing evidence that addition of disinfectant is necessary for control of microbial contaminants.

+MRDLG Maximum Residual Disinfectant Level Goal.
 Level of drinking water disinfectant below which there is no known risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - NTU Nephelometric Turbidity Unit.
-Units of measure to indicate water clarity. - TT Treatment Technique.
-Required process intended to reduce the level of a contaminant in drinking water. - LRAA Locational Running Annual Average.
+MRDLGs do not reflect the benefits of the use of disinfectants to control micro-

+Nephelometric Turbidity Unit.
+Units of measure to

+Treatment Technique.
+Required process intended to reduce the level of a contaminant in drinking water.

+Locational Running Annual Average.